Behavioral & Cognitive Disorders

 The third cranial nerve nucleus, a V-shaped cell mass on either side of the midline below the central gray of the periaqueductal region, has a unique somatotopic organization.
 Both levator palpebrae muscles are innervated by the caudate nucleus in the midline caudal third of the oculomotor nuclear complex.
 Furthermore, each superior rectus muscle is innervated by a contralateral subnucleus.

 In general, prevention of thalamic and midbrain infarctions should include control of risk factors associated with the development of cervical and intracranial atherosclerosis, lipohyalinosis of the small penetrating arteries, and embolus from the heart.
-Approximately 70% of patients with thalamic infarcts had arterial hypertension (91; 49); frequency was slightly lower in patients with midbrain infarcts (10; 60; 46).
-Available evidence from randomized controlled trials on the effects of antihypertensive drug treatment shows a reduction on the order of 30% in first-ever and recurrent stroke rates (81).
+Approximately 70% of patients with thalamic infarcts had arterial hypertension (95; 53); frequency was slightly lower in patients with midbrain infarcts (11; 64; 50).
+Available evidence from randomized controlled trials on the effects of antihypertensive drug treatment shows a reduction on the order of 30% in first-ever and recurrent stroke rates (85).
 An absolute target blood pressure level should be individualized, but benefit has been associated with an average reduction of approximately 10/5 mmHg.
 In adult hypertensive patients with or without previous antihypertensive therapy, treatment should be initiated or restarted at a level higher than 140/90 mmHg several days after stroke onset.
-The recommended target level of systolic and diastolic blood pressure seems to be lower than 130/80 mmHg (45).
-The pharmacological treatment of arterial hypertension should go hand in hand with reduced sodium intake; weight loss; regular physical aerobic activity; limited alcohol consumption; and a healthy, balanced diet rich in fruits, vegetables, and low-fat dairy products (45).
-Selection of a specific antihypertensive agent and target should be individualized, taking into consideration pharmacological properties, mechanism of action, and the particular characteristics of the patient (45).
-Diabetes mellitus was a prevalent risk factor among patients suffering thalamic and midbrain infarctions (91; 10; 46).
-According to the current stroke prevention guidelines from the American Heart Association, glycated hemoglobin (HbA1c) less than 7% may be a reasonable goal for long-term macrovascular risk reduction in adult diabetics (45).
+The recommended target level of systolic and diastolic blood pressure seems to be lower than 130/80 mmHg (49; 27).
+The pharmacological treatment of arterial hypertension should go hand in hand with reduced sodium intake; weight loss; regular physical aerobic activity; limited alcohol consumption; and a healthy, balanced diet rich in fruits, vegetables, and low-fat dairy products (49).
+Selection of a specific antihypertensive agent and target should be individualized, taking into consideration pharmacological properties, mechanism of action, and the particular characteristics of the patient (49).
+Diabetes mellitus was a prevalent risk factor among patients suffering thalamic and midbrain infarctions (95; 11; 50).
+According to current American Heart Association (AHA), European Stroke Organization (ESO), and American Diabetes Association (ADA) stroke prevention guidelines, glycated hemoglobin (HbA1c) less than 7% may be a reasonable goal for long-term macrovascular risk reduction in adult diabetics (49; 27; 32).
+The ESO guidelines also recommend using pioglitazone to reduce stroke recurrence risk in patients with previous ischemic stroke and type 2 diabetes mellitus, though only after appropriate assessment of the benefit–risk profile (27).
+The ADA guidelines for diabetic patients with atherosclerotic cardiovascular disease recommend a glucagon-like peptide 1 receptor agonist with proven cardiovascular benefit in order to reduce the risk of further cardiovascular events (33).

-Hypercholesterolemia has been found in about 10% of patients with thalamic and midbrain infarctions (10; 48; 46).
+Hypercholesterolemia has been found in about 10% of patients with thalamic and midbrain infarctions (11; 52; 50).
 Lipid-lowering therapies may be useful in primary and secondary prevention of ischemic stroke.
-The latest American Heart Association guidance for recurrent stroke prevention recommends different lipid-lowering therapies in accordance with the patients atherosclerotic cardiovascular risk (45).
+The latest American Heart Association guidance for recurrent stroke prevention recommends different lipid-lowering therapies in accordance with the patient’s atherosclerotic cardiovascular risk (49).
 An 80 mg daily dose of atorvastatin is recommended for patients with a previous ischemic stroke who have no major cardiac sources of embolism, no known coronary artery disease, and low-density lipoprotein cholesterol of 100 mg/dl or more.
 In patients with clinical atherosclerotic disease and either a previous transient ischemic attack or ischemic stroke, lipid-lowering therapy should include a statin, and ezetimibe may be added, if needed.
 The target for low-density lipoprotein cholesterol is less than 70 mg/dl.

 Other routine studies are obtained on admission, including a 12-lead ECG and standard blood tests.
 The next set of tests is geared toward investigation of the heart or vascular system as a potential source of embolus.